ShirohB/digitalgarden/src/site/notes/Minimalism/Useful guides to minimalism/Closet clean every year..md

 {"dg-publish":true,"permalink":"/minimalism/useful-guides-to-minimalism/closet-clean-every-year/"}
 ---

 Discard anything you haven’t used in a year.
 (Unless it’s go bag stuff.
-Even that needs regular checking, especially the food)
+Even that needs regular checking, especially the food) Make it a consistent habit.

 **QUOTES:**